neur0nic/Bierkaufen/INFO.md

 generates a text file with all the German beers with more then 200 ratings that neur0 hasn't rated.

 ### Disclaimer
-I wrote this pretty quickly, half in German, half in English, so so code is close to unreadable (even for me).
+I wrote this pretty quickly, half in German, half in English, so the code is close to unreadable (even for me).
 Also [ratebeer.py](https://github.com/alilja/ratebeer) returned some errors and I just started to ignore them.
 So maybe this will not be a complete list of <b>low hanging fruits</b>, but it's the next step to get some quick ratings.<br>
 This program is only tested with Python 3.6 on a Linux machine.